-Antonio Murado is originally from Lugo, Spain, and graduated from the University of Salamanca in Spain.
+Antonio Murado was born in Lugo, Spain, in 1964 and graduated from the University of Salamanca.
 His paintings have been shown internationally in multiple solo and group exhibitions around the world.
-Murado’s paintings are held in the prominent museum, corporations, and private collections including The Galician Center of Contemporary Art, Santiago de Compostela, Spain, The Museum of Fine Art, Vitoria, Spain, The Nagasaki Art Museum, Japan, in the collections of Phillip Morris, American Express, Chase Manhattan Bank, AXA, Pfizer, and The Coca-Cola Corporation.
+Murado’s paintings are now held in the prominent museum, corporations, and private collections including The Galician Center of Contemporary Art, Santiago de Compostela, Spain; The Museum of Fine Art, Vitoria, Spain; The Nagasaki Art Museum, Japan; in the collections of Phillip Morris; American Express; Chase Manhattan Bank; AXA; Pfizer; and The Coca-Cola Corporation. -Antonio Murado